grctest/BitNet-VSCode-Extension/README.md

 6. Estimate how many BitNet servers you can run and chat with.

 Shuts down the docker container when you close VSCode.

-## Requirements

-You must have docker installed on your computer, otherwise the extension won't work!

-You must have at least 8GB of disk space, whilst the dockerfile is 2GB compressed it's closer to 8GB when uncompressed!

-Each BitNet server instance will consume several hundred megabytes of RAM, so make sure you have enough RAM for the quantity of BitNet servers you initialize.

 ## Setup Instructions